fj99/My-Projects/React_Website/public/ExtractMaster/README.md

 # Extract Master

-- Created using angular for the front end and C# .Net Core for the backend, cannot be displayed on gitPages
+- Developed using Angular for the front-end and C# .NET Core for the back-end, this application is not compatible with GitHub Pages for deployment.

-- Developed a centralized ETL (Extract, Transform, Load) system that would allows for all extraction types and allow the data to be transformed to any data type to be pushed to any database.
-The system would also have a data score on the front for users to check what happened to the extraction and change the configuration of it.
+- Engineered a centralized ETL (Extract, Transform, Load) system that accommodates all extraction types and enables data transformation into any format for seamless integration with any database.
+This system includes a data scoring feature, allowing users to review extraction processes and modify configurations as needed.
+Additionally, it empowers users to create new ETL processes by simply completing the required parameters.